 Talk through the benefits of well thought out UX design, the processes you use, and provide some slides with some examples of work you’ve done previously.
 You could use your portfolio if it is your first UX position.
 The 4mat system where you explain, as simply as possible, the why, what, how and what if is a great way of structuring your slides so that you cater for many different learning styles.

 The good news is that senior management are taking UX seriously otherwise they wouldn’t have employed you.
 However, like with the rest of the team, they might not be entirely sure what UX entails.
 A common issue is senior management being keen on the visual aspects (i.e. ‘making things pretty’) but be less aware of the benefits of thorough user research and usability testing.
+If those terms are new to you, watch the video below for a description of the UX design process.

 One way to get them on your side is with quantitative data, so start gathering a great set of UX metrics.
 All senior people want to know that you are going to help them reach targets and make money.
 Explain to them how great user research can help them to make informed business decisions.
 If you don’t have any metrics for the product already, start off with some figures from other sources.